 - For dual band sensors the WAHOO officially prefers to pair by Bluetooth rather than ANT+, although as I was preparing a photo to show that with a Scosche/OH1 competitor it decided to default to ANT+ to confuse me. #sigh Maybe it was already paired & active somewhere else?
 (It wasn’t)

 - although the ELEMNT supposedly prefers BLE an ANT+ connection can be forced.
 I generally prefer ANT+ because of the number of devices I have and BLE can sometimes tie up a device when you least expect it or when you don’t realise #ble=annoying.

-- More information is available for the sensor you are about to pair.
-Funnily enough the ‘more’ option is what you need to get to that info.
+- The ‘more’ option gives more sensor info.
 For example, if you are not sure of the ANT+ ID then a high signal strength might indicate that you are trying to pair to the device that you are holding immediately next to the WAHOO.

 - Pressing and holding a paired sensor on the APP brings up the option to rename it and the name sync’s to the device.
 Now you know.

 - changing from the INDOOR to the OUTDOOR profile does not seem to make any difference to what sensors are remembered ie a forgotten sensor in one ‘profile’ is forgotten in the other profile.